There are a couple of different approaches to choosing a WordPress theme:

 Please note that I am not advocating this method of website building.
 Personally, I’m too much of a control freak to want my site to be built by someone else, but I think that these pre-built pages and sites could be useful tools in the right circumstances.

 UPDATE: This article was originally written before the introduction of the WordPress block editor (a.k.a.
 Gutenberg).
 The information I’ve given above, about customising colours and so on, is still relevant.
-The suggestions below should still work, but it is now much easier to layout pages than it used to be, as I’ve described in my article “A Simple Page Layout with the WordPress Block Editor” so I’d suggest you check that out before diving into using one of the following methods.
+The suggestions below should still work, but it is now much easier to layout pages than it used to be, as I’ve described in my articles “A Simple Page Layout With GenerateBlocks” and “A Simple Page Layout with the WordPress Block Editor“.
+I’d suggest you check them out before diving into using one of the following methods.

 Page Builder Layouts